Yubico/java-webauthn-server/webauthn-server-core/README.md

-Web Authentication server library (EXPERIMENTAL)
+Web Authentication server library
 ===

-This is a prototype implementation of a Web Authentication Relying Party (RP).
+This is an implementation of a Web Authentication Relying Party (RP).

 Running